ionic-team/ionic-docs/src/pages/developing/hardware-back-button.md

 This example shows the application exiting when the user presses the hardware back button and there is nothing left in the navigation stack.
 It is also possible to display a confirmation dialog before quitting the app.

 It is recommended to check whether or not the user is on the root page prior to exiting the application.
-Developers can use the `canGoBack` method on `IonRouterOutlet` in Ionic Angular and `IonRouter` in Ionic React.
+Developers can use the `canGoBack` method on `IonRouterOutlet` in Ionic Angular and `IonRouter` in Ionic React and Ionic Vue.

 ## Internal Framework Handlers